robyftp/Tree/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## What do you call a beehive without the b's?
+An eehive.